+- 6.1 Background and Theory

 - 6.1.1 Each different manufacturing technique produces its own specific marks.
-It is important to Firearms Identification to determine if marks produced by these methods will produce marks which are individual and can be used to identify a toolmark back to a single source
+It is important to Firearms Identification to determine if marks produced by these methods will produce marks which are individual and can be used to identify a toolmark back to a single source.

 - 6.2 Objectives, Principles, and Knowledge

-- 6.2.1 Examine the different manufacturing methods and the marks they produce.
+- Examine the different manufacturing methods and the marks they 6.2.1 produce.

 - 6.2.2 Determine how these methods are used in firearms manufacturing and if they will produce marks useful for identification.

-- 6.3 Health and Safety Hazards
+- 6.3 Health and Safety Hazards 6.3.1 None

-- 6.3.1 None

 - 6.4 Reading and Practical Exercises

-- 6.4.1 Numerous techniques are used in the manufacture of modern firearms.
-Research in detail these processes and set these out in your notes.
-Include but do not restrict your study to the following machining methods:
+- Forensic Numerous techniques are used in the manufacture of modern firearms.
+6.4.1 Research in detail these processes and set these out in your notes.
+Include but do not restrict your study to the following machining methods: Stater

 - i.
 Shaping

 - ii.
 Planning

-- iii.
-Drilling
+- Drilling iii.

 - iv.
 Reaming

-- v.
-Turning
+- Turning v.

 - vi.
 Boring

-- vii.
-Milling-include both face milling and peripheral (slab) milling

-- viii.
-Broaching
+- Milling-include both face milling and peripheral (slab) milling - viii.
+Broaching - ix.

-- ix.
 Abrasive machining-include honing, lapping, grinding, sanding, and ultrasonic methods

-- x.
-Filing
+- Filing X.

 - xi.
 Swaging

 - xii.
 Electrochemical machining (ECM)

 - xiii.
 Electrodischarge machining (EDM)

 - xiv.
 Investment casing

-- xv.
-Metal injected molding (MIM)
+- Metal injected molding (MIM) XV.

 - xvi.
 Sawing

-Firearms/Toolmarks Training Manual Manufacture of Modern Firearms Page 12 of 64 ing Manual Revision 8 Issue Date: 01/18/2023 Page 12 of 64 Issuing Authority: Quality Manager All printed copies are uncontrolled
+Firearms/Toolmarks Training Manual Manufacture of Modern Firearms Page 11 of 60 Revision 9 Issue Date: 08/30/2024 Issuing Authority: Quality Manager

 - 6.4.2 Become familiar with the basic nomenclature of handguns, rifles, and shotguns. - i.
 Include, but do not restrict your study, to the following: breechface, breechbolt, bolt, bolt face, extractor, ejector, firing pin, rifling, barrel, lands, grooves, ramp, magazine, clip, ejection port, and receiver. - ii.
 Point out these parts in several handguns, rifles and shotguns as applicable. - iii.
 Discuss the manufacturing techniques which would have been used to fabricate and finish each of the parts and note the machining marks on each part. - iv.
 Point out any "mark of abuse" which could contribute to the uniqueness of each part. - v.
-Identify areas that machining marks might "carry over" to another firearm. - 6.4.3 Research in detail the following rifling techniques:

-i.
-Broach iv. hook method

-ii.
-Button v. scrape method
+Identify areas that machining marks might "carry over" to another firearm. - 6.4.3 Research in detail the following rifling techniques: - i.
+Broach - iv. hook method - ii.
+Button v. scrape method - iii.

-iii.
 Hammer forging vi.
-ECM/EDM

-- 6.4.4 Obtain broaches and buttons for study from the lab training materials.Determine the difference between barrels which have been button rifled and those which have been broach rifled. - 6.4.5 Discuss and define the following terms as they relate to firearms manufacture or firearms identification.
+ECM/EDM - 6.4.4 Obtain broaches and buttons for study from the lab training materials.Determine the difference between barrels which have been button rifled and those which have been broach rifled. - 6.4.5 Discuss and define the following terms as they relate to firearms manufacture or firearms identification. - i.Chamberingv.Forcing coneii.Crowningvi.Boreiii.Ballizingvii.Chokeiv.Bore sluggingviii.Choke tubes - 6.4.6 Research the history and current significance of proof marks as they relate to the manufacture of firearms. - 4.7 Identify the following finishes: blue, chrome, nickel, anodized, painted, and stainless steel. - 6.4.8 What is meant by the term conventional rifling?
+How is this different from polygonal rifling? - 6.4.9 What tooling methods produce conventional rifling versus polygonal rifling? - 6.4.10 Name some manufacturers who produce firearms with polygonal barrels.

-i.
-Chambering v.
-Forcing cone

-ii.
-Crowning vi.
-Bore

-iii.
-Ballizing vii.
-Choke

-iv.
-Bore slugging viii.
-Choke tubes

-- 6.4.6 Research the history and current significance of proof marks as they - relate to the manufacture of firearms. - 6.4.7 Identify the following finishes: blue, chrome, nickel, anodized, painted, and stainless steel.

-Firearms/Toolmarks Trair ning Manual Revision 8 Manufacture of Modern Issue Date: 01/18/2023 Firearms Page 13 of 64 Issuing Authority: Quality Manager All printed copies are uncont trolled
+Firearms/Toolmarks Training g Manual Revision 9 Manufacture of Modern Issue Date: 08/30/2024 Firearms Page 12 of 60 Issuing Authority: Quality Manager A l printed copies are unco ntrolled